Allhabiy/Project-Data-Warehouse/README.md

 **time_dim** - timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year, weekday

+### HOW TO use
+Project has two scripts:

+* create_tables.py: This script drops existing tables and creates new ones.
+* etl.py: This script uses data in s3:/udacity-dend/song_data and s3:/udacity-dend/log_data, processes it, and inserts the processed data into DB.

+### Run create_tables.py
+Type to command line:

+### python3 create_tables.py

+* All tables are dropped.
+* New tables are created: 2x staging tables + 4x dimensional tables + 1x fact table.
+* Output: Script writes "Tables dropped successfully" and "Tables created successfully" if all tables were dropped and created without errors.

+### Run etl.py
+Type to command line:

+python3 etl.py

+* Script executes AWS Redshift COPY commands to insert source data (JSON files) to DB staging tables.
+* From staging tables, data is further inserted to analytics tables.
+* Script writes to console the query it's executing at any given time and if the query was successfully executed.
+* In the end, script tells if whole ETL-pipeline was successfully executed.
+Output: raw data is in staging_tables + selected data in analytics tables.

 ### AWS Redshift set-up
 AWS Redshift is used in ETL pipeline as the DB solution.
 Used set-up in the Project-3 is as follows: